kasware-wallet/extension/README.md

 ## Special Thanks

 Thanks to the MetaMask team and Unisat team for their contributions to the browser extension wallet community, KasWare Wallet relies heavily on their contributions.

+Wallet feature is powered by kaspa-wasm module developed by kaspa core team.
+And the default RPC services utilized by Kasware Wallet are expertly maintained by the Aspectron team, the masterminds behind the KDX Wallet, Kaspanet Web Wallet, and the Kaspa-NG project.